fommes/Install-Avail-Full-Node/README.md

 ```
 **Save it: CTRL+X** .

-P/s: My username is root what I used to login my Vps.
+P/s: My username is root what I used to login my VPS.

  data-avail file in this directory.

 **To enable this to autostart on bootup run:**